Hybrid Reconfigurable Intelligent Metasurfaces: Enabling Simultaneous Tunable Reflections and Sensing for 6G Wireless Communications: HRISs for Smart Wireless Environments

-The ability to sense the individual channels at the HRIS side facilitates channel estimation, especially in wideband multi-user multi-antenna systems, where cascaded channel estimation requires prohibitive overhead~\cite{wang2020channel}.
-In addition, it enables RF sensing, localization, and radio mapping whose role is envisioned to be prominent in 6G \cite{Samsung}.
-Moreover, it can be beneficial even when one is interested in the cascaded channel.
-To show this, in Fig. \ref{fig:comparison}, we report the \ac{mse} in estimating the cascaded channel for the setup in Fig.~\ref{fig:tradeoff} with an H\ac{ris}, which reflects on average {$50\%$} of the incoming signal, compared to the method proposed in \cite{wang2020channel} for reflective \acp{ris}.
-As shown, the sensing capability of H\acp{ris} translates into improved cascaded channel estimation, depending on how many RF chains it possesses, though at the cost of higher power consumption and hardware complexity.
+The ability to sense the individual channels at the HRIS side facilitates channel estimation, especially in wideband multi-user multi-antenna systems, where cascaded channel estimation requires prohibitive overhead~\cite{wang2020channel_all}.
+In addition, it enables RF sensing, localization, and RF mapping, whose role is envisioned to be prominent in 6G~\cite{Samsung}.
+Interestingly, it can be beneficial even when one is interested in the cascaded channel.
+To show this, in Fig. \ref{fig:comparison}, we demonstrate the \ac{mse} in estimating the cascaded channel for the setup in Fig.~\ref{fig:tradeoff} with an H\ac{ris}, in comparison to the method in \cite{wang2020channel_all} for solely reflective \acp{ris}.
+Two different HRIS configurations were considered: a fixed setting, where the coupling parameters $\rho_n$'s were tuned to reflect on average {$50\%$} of the incoming signal, and a setting where these parameters were optimized using first-order optimization of the MSE objective employing automatic differentiation tools~\cite{zhang2023channel_all}.
+As observed, the sensing capability of H\acp{ris} translates into improved cascaded channel estimation, which is more prominent when $\rho_n$'s are optimized, depending on how many RF chains the HRIS possesses.
+This behavior stems from the fact that, the channel estimation procedure adopted here is geared towards estimating the individual channels without imposing any structure on them, and enables the HRIS to estimate the \acp{ut}-H\ac{ris} locally.
+While, when the number of RF chains is small, the error induced in such local estimation reflects on the cascaded channel recovery, when employing $5$ RF chains or more, notable performance improvements are observed, though at the cost of higher power consumption and hardware complexity.